-Note: An updated post with figures on 2016 births can be found here.
+Note: An updated post with figures on 2016 births to unauthorized immigrants was published in November 2018.

 About 275,000 babies were born to unauthorized-immigrant parents in 2014, or about 7% of the 4 million births in the U.S. that year, according to Pew Research Center estimates based on government data.
 This represented a decline from 330,000 in 2009, at the end of the Great Recession.